sankalp1999/3rdSem-Data-Structures-Lab/README.md

 - Binary Trees
 - Binary Search Tree and expression tree implementation.

-## CP related
+## Some thoughts - CP related
 - They will also act as foundation if you want to do competitive programming.
 CP and interview prep are different so please be aware of that difference.
-For CP, practice questions on Codeforces and Codechef
+For CP, practice questions on Codeforces and Codechef.
+HackerRank problem solving section is good for starting.
+  (I don't want to make this a CP blog so I won't write much here about resources.
+You will find on them on your own.)
   - Take Part in contests.
-  - Focus more on practicing problems on codeforces and upsolving.
+  - Focus more on practicing problems on Codeforces and upsolving.
 If your rating is x, then solve problems [ x, x+ 200 ]
   - Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.
   - Do not learn all the algo and ds stuff first.
 Things don't work like that.
 You learn on the go by practicing and studying what is required.
   - There are a lot of resources about guidance on Quora and Codeforces.
 You can check them out.
 Competitive programming is different from